gisma/MetashapeTools/docs/index.md

   * create Orthomosaic
 	  * surface: mesh
 	  * refine seamlines = True
-  * export of Orthomosaic, Seamlines and Marker error
+  * export Orthomosaic, Seamlines and Marker error
-  * export of report
+  * export report

 ### Worflow Orthoimage without GCP
-If you do NOT have Ground Control Points you can run an optimized wiorkflow of ortho image production by one click.
+If you do NOT have Ground Control Points you can run an optimized workflow of orthoimages production by one click.
 1. Load images as above (you may load several distinct chunks for e.g. different time slots)
 2. Start the script `Toolchain noGCP`